 Methods of defining programming language semantics: axiomatic, denotational, and operational semantics.
+Pre-requisite: CSIS 216.

 CSIS 245 SEMINAR IN COMPUTER PROGRAMMING

 This course is a recollection of the foundation of computing and algorithmic principles, programming life cycle, procedural programming and object-oriented programming, abstraction, objects and classes, decision constructs and repetition structures.